-DENMARK/FAROES ECLIPSE FLIGHT 2015 MARCH 20
+UMBRACT DENMARK/FAROES 2015 MARCH 20

-- WITH GROUND OPTION IN CASE FAROES WEATHER IS GOOD - - SUPERSEDES EARLIER ABERDEEN, SCOTLAND ERJ-145 PLAN -
+- WITH GROUND OPTION IN CASE FAROES WEATHER IS GOOD - - SUPERSEDES EARLIER ABERDEEN, SCOTLAND ERJ-145 PLAN - - NOW INCORPORATES OVERNIGHT IN FAROES NIGHT BEFORE -

-Join our flight in an MD-83 jetliner from Billund, Denmark to Vágar, Faroe Islands airport, then airborne total solar eclipse observation run, then back to Billund!
-If Faroes weather is favorable you'll have the option to stay on the ground at Vágar while the aircraft flies for the eclipse then returns to Vágar, then back to Billund.
+Join our flight in an MD-83 jetliner from Billund, Denmark to Vágar, Faroe Islands for overnight stay, then airborne total solar eclipse observation run, then back to Billund!
+If Faroes weather is favorable you can stay on the ground at Vágar while the aircraft flies for the eclipse then returns to Vágar, then back to Billund.